• Skip to primary navigation

 Optional Garnish Ideas

-• A coconut rim.
-Do this by coating the rim of your glass with the cream of coconut and gently rolling the coated edge in coconut flakes.
+You can use all kinds of things to garnish your virgin pina colada.
+Try: maraschino cherries, a pineapple wedge or pineapple slice, or a cocktail umbrella!
+You could also make a coconut rim by coating the rim of your glass with the cream of coconut and gently rolling the coated edge in coconut flakes.

 Adjusting the Consistency

 • To thin out your pina colada mocktail – add more pineapple juice.
-I recommend doing this in 1oz increments until you get to your desired consistency.
+I recommend doing this in 1 ounce increments until you get to your desired consistency.

 • To thicken your frozen pina colada mocktail – add more frozen pineapple.
 I recommend doing this in small amounts (¼ cup increments) until your perfect texture is achieved.